ggonnella/fastsubtrees/docs/paper.md

 | 1224 | 228153 | 0.75 | 0.75 | 154.2 | 5099 | 16072 |
 | 2 | 535272 | 1.08 | 1.08 | 155.2 | 10043 | 27515 |

+# Example application: Genomes Attributes Viewer

-Finally, to provide an example of usage of fastsubtrees we implemented an interactive web application, Genomes Attributes Viewer, based on the _dash_ library version 2.0.0 [@Dash] The application (in the subdirectory _genomes-attributes-viewer_ of the source code repository) allows displaying diagrams of the
+To provide an example of usage of fastsubtrees we implemented an interactive web application, Genomes Attributes Viewer, based on the _dash_ library version 2.0.0 [@Dash] The application (in the subdirectory _genomes-attributes-viewer_ of the source code repository) allows displaying diagrams of the